knutnergaard/smufolib/docs/user_guide.rst

 .. versionadded:: 0.5.0

    Engraving defaults are calculated automatically from corresponding glyphs by default -- provided these glyphs exist.
-See :ref:`engraving-defaults-mappings` for a full list of attributes and their corresponding glyphs.
+See :ref:`engraving-defaults-mapping` for a full list of attributes and their corresponding glyphs.

    To override the automatic calculations, simply set the attributes to a value other